 Here are solid reasons why a helmet is necessary when skateboarding either normal or electric:

-- It Minimizes chances of severe head injury
+- It Minimizes the chances of severe head injury

 - Lessens time needed to recover after a severe fall